 - Heart problems.
 Excess iron in your heart affects the heart's ability to circulate enough blood for your body's needs.
 This is called congestive heart failure.
-Hemochromatosis can also cause abnormal heart rhythms (arrhythmias).
+Hemochromatosis also can cause abnormal heart rhythms, called arrhythmias.

 - Reproductive problems.
-Excess iron can lead to erectile dysfunction (impotence), and loss of sex drive in men and absence of the menstrual cycle in women.
+Excess iron can lead to erectile dysfunction and loss of sex drive in men.
+It can cause an absence of the menstrual cycle in women.

 - Skin color changes.
 Deposits of iron in skin cells can make your skin appear bronze or gray in color.

-Many people with the disease don't have any signs or symptoms other than elevated levels of iron in their blood.
-Hemochromatosis may be identified because of abnormal blood tests done for other reasons or from screening of family members of people diagnosed with the disease.
+Many people with the disease don't have any symptoms other than high levels of iron in their blood.
+Hemochromatosis may be identified because of irregular blood test results after testing is done for other reasons.
+It also may be revealed when screening family members of people diagnosed with the disease.

 The two key tests to detect iron overload are:

 - Serum transferrin saturation.
-This test measures the amount of iron bound to a protein (transferrin) that carries iron in your blood.
+This test measures the amount of iron bound to the protein transferrin that carries iron in your blood.
 Transferrin saturation values greater than 45% are considered too high.

 - Serum ferritin.
 This test measures the amount of iron stored in your liver.
-If the results of your serum transferrin saturation test are higher than normal, your doctor will check your serum ferritin.
+If the results of your serum transferrin saturation test are higher than usual, your health care provider may check your serum ferritin.

-Because a number of other conditions can also cause elevated ferritin, both blood tests are typically abnormal among people with this disorder and are best performed after you have been fasting.
-Elevations in one or all of these blood tests for iron can be found in other disorders.
+These blood tests for iron are best performed after you have been fasting.
+Elevations in one or all of these tests can be found in other disorders.
 You may need to have the tests repeated for the most accurate results.

-Your doctor may suggest other tests to confirm the diagnosis and to look for other problems:
+Your health care provider may suggest other tests to confirm the diagnosis and to look for other problems: